 - Burden of Proof – Not every relocation matter is easily resolved; some raise considerable challenges that need to be hashed out in court, whether its disagreement from another parent, problems with geographic restrictions, or potential issues which may affect a child’s well-being (i.e. their new potential place of residence may not be safe).
 When these issues arise, relocating parents will have the burden of proving a legitimate justification for their move, and that it’s in the child’s best interest.
 Parents presenting these cases need to know their underlying motive for moving should be reasonable (i.e. relocating for a job or to find better employment), and that the child should be able to maintain a meaningful relationship with both parents (if appropriate).

 - Modifications – Whether there’s a dispute or a geographic restriction, parents looking to move away (especially out of state) will need to strike new arrangements.
 This may be a new type of custody agreement where both parents agree to let a child move with the relocating parent (and adjusting visitation schedules), or having the child stay where their non-relocating parent lives.
 Even when parents agree about a move, they’ll still need to have custody modification approved by the court, and that’s means ensuring any arrangement is in the child’s best interests.

 - Enforcement – When parents move without informing the court, the other parent, fail to abide by visitation conditions, or violate an existing custody order in any way, it gives rise to potential enforcement actions.
 Parents looking to enforce a custody order, or defend against one, will need to work with experienced attorneys to ensure their rights and interests are protected.

-Have questions about child custody, modifications and enforcement, or another family law matter in Harris County or the surrounding areas of Texas?
+Have questions about child custody, modifications, enforcement, or another family law matter in Harris County or the surrounding areas of Texas?
 Call (713) 909-7323 or contact us online to speak with a lawyer.